Even though you need to work, sometimes you just have to say “no,” and either turn the job down or skip the application altogether.

 Unclear, shifting, or just plain crazy job description.
 If you can’t figure out exactly what the job is, that’s not good.
 Granted, at some small companies, one person might be expected to wear a few hats.
 But if you’re expected to be a salesperson, marketer, web designer, office manager, receptionist, and bookkeeper, this company might not know what it’s doing.
 Ditto for a crazy list of duties no one person could possibly perform alone.

 They want to hire you on the spot.
 Are you that awesome?
 It’s almost unheard of for a reputable company to offer a job on the spot.
-These things need consideration and have to go through channels, and departments, and boards, and what have you.
-In most cases, this move is either desperate or shifty, but something is up.
+These things need consideration and have to go through channels, departments, boards, and what have you.
+This move is either desperate or shifty in most cases, but something is up.

 The position has been open for a long time or keeps getting reposted.
 You know when you see jobs online for months?
 What is going on there?
 It can’t be that hard to find someone.
 Or sometimes I see a job posting, then it comes down, then a month or two later it goes back up – then down, then up.
 Something is rotten in Denmark with this one.
 Either they’re impossible to please or they’re somehow driving people away.
 Proceed with caution.

 Employer complains about their current team during the interview.
 Smack talking is bad under any circumstances.
 Smack talking by an employer is a very bad sign.
 They’re supposed to be trying to impress you.
 If that’s how they do it, that’s a problem.
 And soon they will be smack talking you.

 What red flags do you watch for?
 Let us know if we missed something!